-Acer palmatum (Japanese maple) are small, deciduous trees grown for their graceful habit, beautiful coloured foliage that is often deeply dissected the Acer is a perfect addition to any garden especially if you're looking to add some autumn interest.
+Acer palmatum (Japanese maple) are small, deciduous trees grown for their graceful habit, beautiful coloured foliage that is often deeply dissected.
+A perfect addition to any garden especially if you're looking to add some autumn interest.
 Many cultivars are extremely slow growing, making them perfect for small gardens or grown in pots.

 'Anne Irene' is an upright to spreading, deciduous shrub or small tree bearing palmate, yellow to yellow-green leaves with red-flushed margins, the entire leaf turning yellow-orange in autumn.
 Red flowers in spring are followed by winged, red-flushed, green seed pods.